tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions.md

   error when I tried to add myself as a sandbox tester - Apple ID is created for each new sandox tester right after it's added here.

-  don't forget to verify new test account (follow the link sent to specified email):
+  then verify new test account by following the link sent to specified email:

   > You must validate your e-mail, or any purchases you make will silently fail.